gscontras/probLang/chapters/app-06-intro-to-webppl.md

 ### Sampling with functions

-Functions are procedures that return a value.
+A function is a procedure that returns a value.
-They (often) take as input some number of arguments, do some computation, and return an output.
+Functions (often) take as input some number of arguments.
 You can define new functions in WebPPL, just as you would in JavaScript.

 ~~~~